eddywebs/PersonalCloud/README.md

 ## Installation

-Download the image from : Coming shortly...
+ * Download the image from : http://eddywebs.com/personalCloud.zip

-Flash to SD card (min 8GB capacity required)
+ * Flash to SD card (min 8GB capacity required)

-Power up the raspberryPi and mount the external drive.
+ * Power up the raspberryPi and connect it a network.
+  * It is advised to use Ethernet connection for faster performance
+  * In case wireless dongle is used: wifi network can be defined at /etc/wpa_supplicant/wpa_supplicant.conf which autoconnects at boot.

+ * Mount the external drive.
 You may use guide at  >> http://www.techjawab.com/2013/06/how-to-setup-mount-auto-mount-usb-hard.html

-Make sure to mount the external hard dive to /media/hdd1 mount point under the user: www-data, group: www-data.
+  * Make sure to mount the external hard dive to /media/hdd1 mount point under the user: www-data, group: www-data.
 This is because all the applications are set to read the data from directory /media/hdd1.
   This maybe changed/added by adjusting package configurations accordingly.

 #Usage and Logins